rails/rails/guides/source/testing.md

 Normally, applications do not eager load in the `development` or `test` environments to speed things up.
 But they do in the `production` environment.

-If some file in the project cannot be loaded for whatever reason, you better detect it before deploying to production, right?
+If some file in the project cannot be loaded for whatever reason, it is important to detect it before deploying to production.

 ### Continuous Integration

 If your project has CI in place, eager loading in CI is an easy way to ensure the application eager loads.

-CIs typically set some environment variable to indicate the test suite is running there.
+CIs typically set an environment variable to indicate the test suite is running there.
 For example, it could be `CI`:

 ```ruby
 # config/environments/test.rb